corda/corda-docs/content/en/docs/corda-os/4.7/clientrpc.md

 To be notified when the connection has been re-established or, indeed, to receive notifications throughout the lifecycle of every connection, you can add one or more [RPCConnectionListeners](https://api.corda.net/api/corda-os/4.7/html/api/javadoc/net/corda/client/rpc/ext/RPCConnectionListener.html) to `MultiRPCClient`.
 For more information, see the API documentation reference for the [RPCConnectionListener](https://api.corda.net/api/corda-os/4.7/html/api/javadoc/net/corda/client/rpc/ext/RPCConnectionListener.html)) interface.

+{{< note >}}
+Using the [RPCConnectionListener](https://api.corda.net/api/corda-os/4.7/html/api/javadoc/net/corda/client/rpc/ext/RPCConnectionListener.html)) interface with the Multi RPC Client enables it to better handle connection speed variations when it is started in HA mode.
+{{< /note >}}

 ### Specifying RPC connection parameters